PARK WATCH December 2020 |

 Campaigner Shannon Hurley gives an update on Spider Crab matters.

 It could be considered strange, yet equally spectacular, to glue algae and seaweed to your back as a costume.
 But that is precisely what Spider Crabs do to (though more to disguise themselves from predators than just a silly dress-up).
 And their massive congregation in Port Phillip Bay each year, with legs sprawling and claws snapping en masse, does make for quite the party!

 The world’s largest Spider Crab aggregation is a strange spectacle that Victorians have become incredibly proud of sharing with the global marine community.
-(Read more detail in June and September editions of Park Watch.)
+(Read more detail in previous editions of Park Watch.)

 Community support for safeguarding the Spider Crab aggregation from intense harvesting is strong.
 More than 2,000 of you responded to the recent Victorian Fisheries Authority (VFA) draft fisheries notice consultation.
 This was in addition to the more than 34,000 people who had already shown their support for extra Spider Crab protection measures to be implemented.

 Letters from VNPA and our supporters have been sent to the VFA and the Victorian Ministers for Fisheries, Environment and Tourism, opposing the bag limit reduction from 30 to 15 crabs per day, on the basis that this proposed regulatory tool does not address the concerns of impacts on the marine environment.
 We have instead urged for a seasonal no-take period during the Spider Crab’s aggregation in Port Phillip Bay from April to July.